Cyfrin/aderyn/README.md

 ## Features

 - Off the shelf support for Foundry projects.
 - Off the shelf support for Hardhat projects.
-(Sometimes `remappings.txt` maybe required)
+(Sometimes `remappings.txt` may be required)
 - Configuration file (`adeyrn.toml`) needed to support custom frameworks.
 - Markdown, JSON and Sarif reports